 The Slowboat Team

 Laura Domela—Laura was born in Anchorage, Alaska, grew up in So.
 California, and now lives in Portland, Oregon.
-She’s traveled the Inside Passage to Alaska twice (spending ~5 month stretches exploring BC and SE Alaska two years in a row), and spends much the winter months cruising around the San Juan Islands, Gulf Islands, and Puget Sound.
+She’s traveled the Inside Passage to Alaska three times (spending ~5 month stretches exploring BC and SE Alaska each time), and spends much the winter months cruising around the San Juan Islands, Gulf Islands, and Puget Sound.
 Laura is a photographer (www.domela.com) and avid traveler.
 She created the Riveted blog in 2005 while traveling the US and Canada in an Airstream travel trailer, and has been photographing and writing about her travels ever since.
 She’s most excited about inspiring other people to craft the lives they wish for.
 She can be reached at firstname.lastname@example.org.

 Kevin Morris—Kevin is an engineer, writer, boater, pilot, entrepreneur, and deck-hand.
 Born and raised in Texas, he has called Portland, Oregon home for the past 30 years, but spends just as much time exploring the world by water, land, and air.
 These days, the majority of his time is aboard Airship (a Nordic Tug 34) with his wife Laura Domela – all the while managing “Electronic Engineering Journal” – an engineering trade publication he founded with Laura back in 2003.
 Kevin believes that everyone can and should craft their life around their passions, finding or creating work that matches their interests and lifestyle.
 Kevin can be reached at firstname.lastname@example.org.